Russian-Style Pancakes (Blini) Recipe – Russian Special

 Recipe Notes:

-For a more traditional version, use buckwheat flour instead of all-purpose flour.
+Flour Variations: For a traditional twist, use buckwheat flour instead of all-purpose flour.